How ordering beef and shipping with The Neighborherds works:

 How much beef can I fit in my standard size kitchen freezer?

-Does The Neighborherds beef cost more than store beef?
+Does The Neighborherds beef cost more than standard grocery store beef?

 Based on the price per pound, the answer is no. We’re proud to say that on average, you save around 5-10% per pound of beef when you buy bundles through The Neighborherds.*